Local Government red tape reduction taskforce

 In January 2025, the Queensland Government established the Local Government Red Tape Reduction Taskforce to provide advice to government about reducing red tape for Queensland councils.

-The Taskforce is being led by Mr Andrew Chesterman.
-He has significant experience both in the state government and the Queensland local government sector, including as the former CEO of Redland City Council.
+The Taskforce was led by Mr Andrew Chesterman, who has significant experience both in the state government and the Queensland local government sector, including as the former CEO of Redland City Council.

 - reduce costs for council, ratepayers and other stakeholders